Josseyo/BarWar-game/README.md

 <a href="https://www.youtube.com/watch?v=iSHPVCBsnLw"><img src="https://img.youtube.com/vi/iSHPVCBsnLw/0.jpg" width="300"></a>

+* This project is developed as a gift for the Bar Wars community.
+A group of people who get together to watch Star Wars movies the night before Christmas eve as a yearly tradition.
-* Special thanks to the Bar Wars community and to Veronika, Birger, Mia & Sanna for the idea of making this game.
+Special thanks to Veronika, Birger, Mia & Sanna for the idea of making this game.

 ------
 Enjoy & Thanks for playing!
 ------